 Social media is commonly used by alcohol companies to market their product.
-Also, many young people post images of themselves drinking and share these with others.
+Many young people share images of themselves and alcohol brands, exposing others and using alcohol brand values to construct and position their social identities.

-Being exposed to alcohol promotion can lead to alcohol-related harm.
+Being exposed to alcohol promotions can lead to alcohol harms.

 Reducing exposure in our homes

-In our homes, children may be bombarded with many different types/forms of alcohol marketing, including:
+In our homes, children may be exposed to many different types/forms of alcohol marketing, including:

-- alcohol promotion within TV & radio programmes (e.g. music videos, TV programmes, radio shows)
+- alcohol promotion within TV & radio programmes and content

 - alcohol products and alcohol-branded merchandise that are owned by family members, friends.